 HOW TO SURVIVE GIARDIA ILLNESS (BEAVER FEVER) WHEN TRAVELING ABROAD

-If your like me and plethora of humans not covered by health insurance then once in a while you have to be your own doctor.
+If you’re like me and plethora of humans who at some time have not been covered by health insurance then once in a while you have to be your own doctor.
 Even the folks covered by health insurance may still need to take a health matter into their own hands.
 Some people shirk at the thought of self-diagnosing and self-treating while others find the task to be self-empowering.
 Us medicine women (and men) have our work cut out for us, especially those of us who share a love for travel.
 Unfortunately, travel and sickness are inextricably linked.
 You can do all things possible to prepare for a trip but the unexpected is inevitably waiting to burst forth.
 It could burst forth in the form of a beautiful romance, a conversation with a stranger that changes the course of your life, or (as in my own experience) a low, telling grumble in your stomach called Beaver Fever.

 Beaver fever is also known as Giardiasis, which is caused by the flagellate protozoan Giardia lamblia.
 It's a parasitic organism that infests the digestive tract hatching it's eggs and multiplying by the thousands.
 It is one of the most physically painful experiences I have ever had.
 It gets its name because beavers and other fresh water mammals are known to carry the parasite where the unhatched eggs travel through their feces and end up in your drinking water on a romantic camping trip soon to be nightmare.